erickriva/git-watch-vscode-rename/README.md

 ## Requirements

-You must have git installed and the file must be watched by git.
+Git must have been installed and the renamed file need to be watched by it.

 ## Usage

 Rename file/folder normally as you would.
 This extension will be watching for file/folder name changes and will run by its own.

 ## Release Notes

+### 1.1.0

+- Bug fixes
+- Detailed logs on extension's output channel

 ### 1.0.0